kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 ### Exercise 7.1: INSERT - Single Row

 **Task 1:** Add a new data source
+**Topic:** MS20761 Module 7 Lesson 1 – Practice inserting a single row and verifying it **Beginner Explanation:** This example inserts a new entry into `DataSources` and immediately runs a `SELECT` to confirm the row landed correctly.

 ```sql
 -- Insert a new external data source
 INSERT INTO DataSources (